gbpadial/UserManagement/README.md

 # User management API (CQRS, FluentValidations, MediatR)
 This project consists in a user management API using the CQRS pattern with MediatR and FluentValidations, and EntityFramework.InMemory ORM for demo purposes.

+This project was built in Asp.Net Core 2.2.

 ## Building the docker image
 In the root folder, open your command tool and run: